robdodson/robdodson.github.com/source/_posts/2013-08-20-exploring-html-imports.markdown

 I'm getting a little tired of our fake "blog post" so let's switch over to something more practical.
 We'll use [Chart.js](http://www.chartjs.org/) to create a very simple pie diagram and we'll use the new `<template>` tag to hold the contents of our import.
 If you haven't heard of the template tag before [checkout this introduction](http://robdodson.me/blog/2013/03/16/html5-template-tag-introduction/).

-To start, I've updated the `index.html` so it imports a new `chart.html` file.
+To start, I've updated the `index.html` so it includes Chart.js and imports a new `chart.html` file.

 ```html index.html
 <!DOCTYPE html>